Peanutz/affility-tr/README.md

 * Vagrant 1.6.x is installed

   > tip : don't trust distro sources, download from site

+  > tip 2 : use virtualbox as a provider

 * Your main public key is authorized to clone/pull your project Repo